diegonf84/used_cars_predictions_llms/README.md

 # Used Cars Price Prediction with LLM Integration

-ML application that predicts used car prices from natural language descriptions using XGBoost and Google Gemini API.
+ML application that predicts used car prices from natural language descriptions using XGBoost and Google Gemini models.

 ## What's Built